 When staff members place an inordinate amount of their focus on such factors, a feeling of hopelessness takes over and we resign ourselves to “fighting a losing battle.”
 Instead, school leaders must focus on what teachers in schools can control – after all, we typically have more than six hours a day to make a difference, which is monumental in relation to student learning.

-• Outside the circles if completely outside of the control of the school (we can’t do anything about it).
+- What is outside of our control (we can’t do anything about it)

-• Inside the first circle if we have some control over it (i.e. “Student forgets homework” – we could call home to have parents help remind the student, although this may or may not be effective).
+- What could we influence (i.e. “Student forgets homework” – we could call home to have parents help remind the student, although this may or may not be effective)

-• Inside the second circle if we do have control over it (i.e. “Student can’t read the textbook” – we purchase or create an audio version).
+- What can we control (i.e. “Student can’t read the textbook” – we purchase or create an audio version)

-The purpose of this activity is two-fold.
+The purpose of this conversation is two-fold.
 First, it allows us to “let go” of things outside our control.
 Why waste our energy discussing or attempting to address things outside our control?
 Second, it highlights a number of things we do have control over; and, these are where we should be placing our energies.
 Specifically, we put energy into reasons for lack of student success that are completely within our control.
-This activity serves as a powerful reminder to staff that we are in control of a great deal and can make a monumental difference once we recognize and act on what we can control
+By engaging in this discussion, it can serve as a powerful reminder to staff that we are in control of a great deal and can make a monumental difference once we recognize and act on what we can control.

 Adapted from pages 127-128 of the book Collaborative Response: Three Foundational Components That Transform How We Respond to the Needs of Learners